Chart Color Schemes

 Jindalee - Mount Ommaney shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Jindalee - Mount Ommaney is notably high, with 42.8% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland and 30.4% nationally as of the latest data from the Australian Bureau of Statistics (ABS).
-Bachelor degrees are most common at 26.8%, followed by postgraduate qualifications at 11.3% and graduate diplomas at 4.7%.
-Vocational credentials are also prevalent, with 28.0% of residents aged 15+ holding such qualifications, including advanced diplomas (11.4%) and certificates (16.6%).
-Educational participation is high, with 29.1% of residents currently enrolled in formal education, comprising 9.3% in primary education, 8.7% in secondary education, and 6.6% pursuing tertiary education.
+Educational attainment in Jindalee - Mount Ommaney significantly surpasses broader benchmarks, with 42.8% of residents aged 15+ holding university qualifications compared to 25.7% in QLD and 30.4% in Australia.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees lead at 26.8%, followed by postgraduate qualifications (11.3%) and graduate diplomas (4.7%).
+Trade and technical skills feature prominently, with 28.0% of residents aged 15+ holding vocational credentials, including advanced diplomas (11.4%) and certificates (16.6%).

 Educational participation is notably high, with 29.1% of residents currently enrolled in formal education.
 This includes 9.3% in primary education, 8.7% in secondary education, and 6.6% pursuing tertiary education.